 Marijuana is Legal in Alaska

-Things to Know When Purchasing Hemp in Alaska
+Things to Know When Purchasing CBD Flower in Alaska

-Here are some things to know when buying your CBD flower or other hemp CBD-infused products:
+Here are some things you should know when buying your CBD flower or other hemp CBD infused products in this state:

 FAQ on Hemp Flower Alaska State Laws

 How much hemp flower can you purchase at once (or one time) in Alaska?

 There are no legal limits regarding the quantity of hemp flower you can purchase at once in Alaska.
 The state is in the middle of creating a hemp program to regulate hemp production, distribution and marketing.
 Some CBD flower shops may restrict their orders.